 time_connect: The period of time that is required to establish a TCP connection.
 Unit: seconds.

 time_starttransfer: The start time of data transfer.
-The start time refers to the period of time from when the client sends a request to the backend server to when the first byte is sent to the client.
+The start time refers to the amount of time from when the client sends a request to the backend server to when the first byte is sent to the client.
 Unit: seconds.

 The test result shows that GA reduces the network latency when users in the China (Hong Kong) region access the backend services that are deployed in the US (Silicon Valley) region.